DSharpPlus/DSharpPlus/docs/articles/advanced_topics/selects.md

 So lets go over these one by one, starting with the id.
 The id of a dropdown should of course be unique, just like buttons, and Discord will send this id back in the [interaction object][1].

-Placeholder is also relatively relatively simple!
+Placeholder is also relatively simple!
 It's hopefully self-explanatory, too.
 Placeholder text is the text the user will see when no options are selected.

 If you do not wish to have placeholder text, simply pass `null` as that parameter in the constructor for the dropdown.